uwla/vue-data-table/README.md

 Custom components must have a `data` property to receive the data of the current row for the component to display it.

-To handle events triggered by a custom component (such as clicking a  button  in a component), the component should emit an event called `userEvent` and pass  an arbitrary payload to it.
-The event will be propagated upwards  by  VueDataTable, which will also emit an event called `userEvent` whose payload is  the  same  as the one emitted by the custom component.

 In the previous code snippet, we used our custom component `UserPermissionList`.
 Below is a sample of that custom component.